Behavior Driven Development: Beginner's Guide to Collaboration

 2. What are the key principles of BDD?

-- User Stories and Scenarios: Defines expected behavior from the end user's perspective.
+- User Stories and Scenarios: Defining requirements from the user’s perspective.

-- Gherkin Language: Uses a human-readable syntax to describe behavior.
+- Gherkin Language: Using simple syntax to structure scenarios.

 3. What are the benefits of BDD?